abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 # Technical Report: Chest X-Ray Abnormality Detection

-An end-to-end study of object detection for thoracic abnormalities in chest radiographs, covering model development, deployment, and — the main contribution — a rigorous evaluation of *why* the model performs as it does.
+An end-to-end study of object detection for thoracic abnormalities in chest radiographs, covering model development, deployment, and — the main contribution — an investigation into *why* per-class performance varies as it does.

 > **Educational / research demonstration only.
 Not a diagnostic device.
 Not clinically validated.**